Five Essential Forklift Safety Tips

 Take steps throughout your facility to keep workers safe while others operate forklifts.
 Here are a few ideas:

 - Use visual communication: Use safety signs, traffic control signs at intersections, aisle markers, and forklift procedure labels with premade signs, custom labels, or a combination.

 - Be alert: Nearby workers should watch for unsecured or imbalanced loads, listen for horns, keep away from areas where pedestrians may not be allowed, and be able to make eye contact with any forklift driver in the area.

 - Use lockout/tagout devices (LO/TO): Use steering wheel covers and padlocks when necessary.
 LO/TO equipment prevents forklifts from inadvertently starting up during service or maintenance.

 Resources for Forklift Safety

-Warn, direct, and support employees in a wide variety of environments with PathFinder floor marking, wayfinding, and safety tape.
-Our floor marking tape solutions include tread tape to prevent slip-and-fall hazards, reflective tape for increased visibility, heavy duty tape for heavy-traffic areas, durable floor signs, and more.
+Warn, direct, and support employees in a wide variety of environments with PathFinder floor marking and safety tapes.
+Our floor marking solutions include anti-slip tapes to prevent slip-and-fall hazards, reflective tapes for increased visibility, heavy-duty tape for heavy-traffic areas, durable floor signage, and more.